RealKaiser/tsuserverCC/README.md

 	- Toggles 'ambiance' or server-side looping.
 While on, allows new clients joining an area to hear a set song once it loops without needing to play it themselves.
 * **timer** \<id> [+/-][x in seconds, minutes, hours etc.] | \<id> start | \<id> \<pause|stop> | \<id> hide
     - Manage a countdown timer in the current area.
 Note that timer of ID 0 is global.
 All other timer IDs are local to the area.
+* **areadesc** "your description here"
+	- Sets a description that will be sent to every client that enters the area, use without argument to check what the current is, if any.
+* **areadesc**
+	- Will clear the area's description if it has one.
+* **movetime** "time in seconds"
+	- Sets how long it takes to enter the area, only works in hubs you CM. if used in the hub's main area it will apply to every sub-area. setting this to 0 clears it.

 #### Testimony Recording
 * A new feature in tsuserverCC - you can now record testimonies and play them back with automatic formatting!